Fakhre-Alam-Hub/LinuxAutomate/Linux_imp_commands.md

 ### Linux Important commands

 1. Vi file edittor commands

 vi filename (To open file edittor in linux)

-Shift + g (To go to end of file) gg (To go to bginning of file) dd (To delete current cursur line) d<number> (To delete number of line below current cursur) Shift + d (press twice) (To delete all the lines from file)
+Shift + g (To go to end of file)

+gg (To go to bginning of file)

+dd (To delete current cursur line)

+d<number> (To delete number of line below current cursur)

+Shift + d (press twice) (To delete all the lines from file)

 2. Terminal history

-history (Show all history commands) cat ~/.bash_history (Show all history commands) history -c && history -w (Delete all history) history -d <command_number> (remove specific command from history) unset HISTFILE (To temporarily disable the saving of command history for our current session) export HISTIGNORE="ls:cd:clear" (ignore commands like ls, cd, and clear from recording in history) reset (reset terminal history)
+history (Show all history commands)

+cat ~/.bash_history (Show all history commands)

+*history -c && history -w (Delete all history and save to .bash_history)*

+history -d <command_number> (remove specific command from history)

+*unset HISTFILE (To temporarily disable the saving of command history for our current session)*

+export HISTIGNORE="ls:cd:clear" (ignore commands like ls, cd, and clear from recording in history)

+reset (reset terminal history)